ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 2: Deploy a single node HANA infrastructure by using Terraform

 1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to generate the SSH key pair that will be used to secure access to Linux Azure VMs deployed in this lab (when prompted to specify the location of the file in which to save the key and to specify the passphrase protecting the content of the file, press the **Enter** key three times):

      ```sh
      ssh-keygen -t rsa -b 2048
      ```

-1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to clone the code you will use to perform the deployment and switch to the directory containing the deployment files:
+1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to clone the code you will use to perform the deployment, switch to the directory containing the deployment files, and grant execute permissions on all directories and files:

     ```sh
     git clone https://github.com/polichtm/sap-hana.git
     cd sap-hana/
+    chmod -R +x+X *
     ```

 1. In the SSH session to the Azure VM, run the following to extend the **$PATH** environment variable to include the location of the utility scripts that are part of the cloned repo: